boddhisattva/car_rental/backend/level3/README.md

 - the rest goes to us

 Compute the amount that belongs to the insurance, to the assistance and to us.

+# Code related design decisions

+* Added a `CommissionCalculator` class in order to calculate the various commissions related to a rental